-How to Advance in Holiness: Lectio Divina
+How To Advance In Holiness: Lectio Divina

 How do we advance in holiness?
 This not an impractical question.
 The Church teaches us that we have three necessary means of salvation and, those same, according to degree, attain holiness: sacramental grace, prayer, and virtue.
 All three pistons have to be running in unison for the motor of the spiritual organism to advance.